dustinpfister/blog_posts/_posts/js-array-fill.md

 ## 3 - Using just a while loop and the Array literal syntax

 If you want to push backward compatibility as far back as you can possible go, then you might want to work out some kind of solution that just involves a while loop and just the plain old array bracket syntax.
-What is also great about this kind of apphice is that I avoid the problems associated with using the Array constructor with a method such as map that will skip over undefined key index values of an array.
+What is also great about this kind of approach is that I avoid the problems associated with using the Array constructor with a method such as map that will skip over undefined key index values of an array.
+I can just have a starting index value as well as an index value start at the starting index value and loop forward setting each index to a fixed static value, or any value that I want that follows a desired pattern to which I want to fill the array.

 ### 3.1 - Simple new filled array method example using a while loop